 The FA has produced a film ‘Let’s Talk About Keeping Children Safe in Football’ which makes clear what parents should expect from clubs and what to do if they have concerns.

 Karl Lingham, Hertfordshire FA CEO and Senior Safeguarding Lead said:

 “We work to ensure that thousands of volunteers across Hertfordshire football have a DBS check and appropriate Safeguarding training, and that all clubs with youth teams have a dedicated Club Welfare Officer, but this alone is not enough.

 It’s important that every parent and carer is clear about the safeguards at their child’s club and understand what they can do to help to keep their child safe.
 Only by working together can we make sure that football is a positive experience for all”.

-For further information about Safeguarding in football you can visit The FA website using the link below or contact us if you have any questions via firstname.lastname@example.org.
+For further information about Safeguarding in football you can follow the link below or contact us if you have any questions via firstname.lastname@example.org.